hannahjayneknight/Electronics2/Lab3- System Characterisation & Transfer Function/notes-lab3.md

 **Explanation of results:** COME BACK TO THIS

-## Exercise 3: Measure the Frequency Response of the Bulb Board system using PyBench
+## Exercise 4: Measure the Step Response of the Bulb Board

 Here we analyse the transient behaviour of the Bulb Board by driving it with a step function.
 We drive the bulb with a rising step, then a falling step, between 1.0V and 1.5V, and capture the transient behaviour of the system.